PFW-coder/GATR/README.md

 ## Trained models

 The trained models for all related routing problems under different module choices are shown in the result folders.
 They can be directly used for decision-making or as pre-trained models.
+For each problem, we provided training models under different choices of modules 'context_decoder' and 'random_choice'.

 ## Dependencies